Quantcast

 1. And a mouse (caught by the cat)

-That’s 4 animals total, 4 Whats, and that’s with them each only bringing in 1 What at a time.
-Of course, with each What gained, the ability for what it can hunt becomes smaller.
-If it was caught by your last predator then it couldn't be as powerful as that last one now could it?
 Many times, if you look properly, you can find specific Whats that'll bring in tens of other Whats at a time.
 It's the ability to find and use those Whats effectively that leads to huge amounts of momentum and acceleration toward your dreams.
-Keep in mind, however, that certain Whats won't do the same types of hunting, or have the same types of attractive pull, as others.
+Keep in mind, however, that certain Whats won't do the same types of hunting, or attract the same types of things, as others.
 As such, the exponential growth can plateau and stop growing if you leave the Whats to hunt all on their own.

 A pack of wolves, working in strategic shifts, as commanded by you, is far better than a single wolf, hunting all night, and then passing out for the next week.
 In short, like the wolves, you should ALWAYS be fighting to acquire new Whats to use in pursuit of attraction and keep them shuffling.
 Using the same What for too long makes it lose its attraction.
 They get tired, and won't be able to attract or repel forever.
-Those who can manage the usage and the recharging of attractive Whats can gain and keep, nearly anything.

 People who have mastered this are often seen as mystical or genius because they seemed to have developed their success with the utmost ease, and out of nowhere.
 A person who obtains success without much action seems predestined to have done so, even though actions are just a single type of your Whats, but my main point in saying this is that attraction is often exponential.
 Even if you’re attracting something complex, like a form of success, a few simple Whats is all that it may take, so long as you have enough time and the self-discipline required to wait patiently while they're out hunting; both of which are Whats.
 Again, if it's yours, or if it's being had, then it's a What.